£Competitive + 27 Days Holiday + Bonus + Pension

 The building is the heartbeat of Dyson.
-Over 2,500 people, including James himself, spend their days strategizing, inventing technology and telling the Dyson story to the world.
-From 2016, our HQ will begin doubling its footprint with an ambitious new expansion.
+Nearly 2,000 people, including James himself, spend their days strategizing, inventing technology and telling the Dyson story to the world.
+In 2017, our HQ will double its footprint with an ambitious new expansion.

 • Read and understand mechanical and electronic schematics & assembly drawings.

 • Assembly of prototype PCB boards using both through hole and SMD components from a BOM & from specification.

 • Ability to build prototype wire harnesses and fit them to test rigs and products.

 • Experience of equipment, tools and methods used to build low volume wire harnesses

 • Be able to design and build basic electronic circuits.

 • Build small test rigs for Testing and evaluating electronic designs.

 • Place component orders for prototype assembly.